-Have you ever noticed that, regardless of which airline, airport or country, if you have a reservation on a commercial airline, you board and disembark on the plane’s left side?
+Have you ever noticed that if you have a reservation on a commercial airline, you almost always board and disembark on the plane’s left side?
 Have you ever wondered why that happens?
 I did.
 I mean, a plane isn’t like a horse (horses are trained for you to mount and dismount from their left side and if you do either on the right side, they freak out), so why only the left side?
 Here’s what I found out about it.

 There doesn’t seem to be an “airplane rule book” that says why passengers board and disembark on a plane’s left side.
 But it turns out there are a quite a few hypotheses: